A Program to Educate the Peace Corps Community

 RPCV Health Crusade wanted to develop an education program that meets the unique needs of the Peace Corps community.
 While we are able to leverage our own experiences as RPCVs, we also needed to understand the needs of the greater community.
-We share helpful information all the time between each other.
+We share helpful information all the time with each other.
+But that is mostly one-on-one so someone else who may also need that info missed out.

-We decided that the best way for us to take control of our health is to share all the helpful health information we can collect.
+We decided that the best way for us to take control of our health is to share all the helpful health information we come across.
 This platform can be a central location for the RPCV community to share their wealth of tips and tricks.
-After all, we are stronger together and knowledge is power.
+After all, we are stronger together.
+Knowledge is power!

 Education Program Key Concepts